New Relic's .NET agent stores two types of log files in the

 - Use the same steps to switch the

 In addition to agent logs, a Microsoft System Information file is also useful for troubleshooting:

 - From the Windows task bar, select Start > Run and enter

 msinfo32.
 Select OK.

-- After the System Information page loads, select File > Save, and save the file.
+- After the system information page loads, select File > Save.